Overview of the PhD Program

 - Oral Qualifying Examination

 - Committee Meetings: PhD students' research committees meet according to the guidelines in each area's "Committee Meetings" listing.
+For details see the "G3+ Committee Meetings" section of the Policies of the CHD and the individual program pages linked therein.

 Upon successful completion of the qualifying examination, a committee chaired by the research supervisor is constituted to oversee the dissertation research.
 The dissertation must, in the judgment of the research committee, meet the standards of significant and original research.